mediaexplorer74/SnooViewer/README.md

 # SnooViewer
 (My) another attempt to continue making a uwp reddit client.
 I choosed SnooViewer as codebase.
-I noticed that a few years ago that project warked normally (see that old, not mine, screenshot):
+I noticed that a few years ago that project "did his work" normally (see that old, not mine, screenshot):

 ![](/Images/capture.png)